jedisct1/libsodium-doc/internals/README.md

 When a balance is required, extra safety measures have a higher priority than speed.
 Examples include:

-  - Sensitive data is wiped from memory when the cost remains reasonable compared to the cost of the actual computations.
+  - Sensitive data is wiped from memory when appropriate and when the cost remains reasonable relative to the cost of the actual computation.
+In many cases, this is unnecessary: short keys are typically kept only in registers, and small stack allocations are likely to be overwritten quickly by the next function call.
+When the compiler elides stack allocation, zeroing the stack can both degrade performance and increase the risk of leakage.
+To amortize the cost and because copies of secrets may exist beyond libsodium’s boundaries, applications concerned about data stored on the stack are expected to call `sodium_stackzero()` once the sequence of operations involving a given set of secrets has completed.
   - Signatures use different code paths for verification to mitigate fault attacks and check for small order nonces.
   - X25519 checks for weak public keys.
   - Heap memory allocations ensure that pages are not swapped and cannot be shared with other processes.